What Is My Elevation

 Turkey's topography is similar to countries such as Greece, Iran, and Armenia.
 These countries also feature mountain ranges, valleys, and beautiful coastal regions.

-See here a list of 10 cities in Turkey and their elevation above sea level.
+Below is a list of major cities in Turkey with their corresponding elevation above sea level.